nottaro/littleroot/content/11Chemistry/SolubilityPrecipitation.md

 ### Saturation and Crystallisation
 - Solutions become supersaturated when they contain more solute than they would normally be able to dissolve
 - This can happen when a saturated solution is cooled, or another change in conditions occurs that causes solubility to decrease
+- The solute will stay in solution until a ‘seed’ crystal is added.
+- This causes it to crystallise out of the solution very quickly.
+- When it does this, it gives out heat energy.

+### Solubility of Gases
+- Many gases are soluble in water.
+	- For example, fish can breathe because of the oxygen dissolved in water.
+- Solubility of gases in water is often low, as most gases are not very polar.
+More polar gases are more soluble, in general.
+- As temperature increases, solubility of gases decreases
+	- This is because the gases have more kinetic energy, which increases motion and breaks the IMF between the gases and the solvent, causing them to escape the solution